imohitmayank/a_lazy_data_science_guide/docs/machine_learning/interview_questions.md

 !!!
 Question ""
     === "Question"
-        Is it possible that during ML training, both validation (or test) loss and accuracy, qre increasing?
+        Is it possible that during ML training, both validation (or test) loss and accuracy, are increasing?

     === "Answer"